 This dual-degree program is a course of study by which a student may concurrently pursue the D.O. degree through the Texas College of Osteopathic Medicine and the Ph.D. degree through the Graduate School of Biomedical Sciences.
-The Medical Scientist Training Program is normally six years in duration.
+Students may choose from a wide range of disciplines including anatomy and cell biology, biochemistry and molecular biology, microbiology and immunology, physiology and pharmacology.
+The program is normally six years in duration.
 At the end of this time, the student is expected to have completed the curriculum requirements for the D.O. degree in accordance with TCOM policies and for the Ph.D. degree in accordance with policies of the graduate school and the relevant department of the University of North Texas Health Science Center as they apply to the second degree.